mhogomchungu/tasks/README.md

 1. .get()  This method runs the wrapped function on the current thread and could block the thread and hang GUI.

-2. .then() This method does a few things:
+2. .then() This method does three things:

             1. Registers a method to be called when a wrapped function finish running.

             2. Runs the wrapped function on a background thread.

-            3. Runs the registered event on the current thread when the wrapped function finish running.
+            3. Runs the registered method on the current thread when the wrapped function finish running.

-3. .await() This method does a few things:
+3. .await() This method does three things:

             1. Suspends the current thread at a point where this method is called.